marysia/marysia.github.io/_tils/2026-03-11-module-6-lucy.md

 4. **Construct-based evaluation predicts deployment performance**.
 Measuring underlying capabilities helps predict behavior in new situations.
 5. **No test is "pure"**.
 Every evaluation has additional demands beyond the target capability that can confuse results.

-This lecture was taught by Lucy Cheke.
+This lecture was taught by [Lucy Cheke](https://www.psychol.cam.ac.uk/people/lucy-cheke) from the University of Cambridge.

 ---